 There are so many restaurants I could have chosen, but as we are on the quick service dining plan again this time, we will have to pay for our character meals so I can’t book too many.
 I’ll just have to keep saving so I can visit again to experience more.

-**Update December 2017** – We have visited again using the regular Dining plan which meant we could book plenty more table service meals.
-We ate at Crystal Palace, Trails End, Be Our Guest, Hoop De Doo, Via Napoli, Hollywood & Vine, Rainforest Cafe, Ohana and Yak & Yeti.
+Which are the best Disney restaurants?
+We have visited two more times using the regular Dining plan which meant we could book plenty more table service meals.
+We have eaten at Crystal Palace, Trails End, Be Our Guest, Hoop De Doo, Via Napoli, Hollywood & Vine, Rainforest Cafe, Ohana, Storybook Dining, Whispering Canyon Cafe, 50’s Prime Time Cafe, Rose and Crown Dining Room, Chef Art Smith’s and Yak & Yeti.

 Which character meal would you choose?